 Earlier this week I showed you the outcome of my film vs. digital experiment comparing skin tones in straight out of camera RAW, strait out of camera jpg, edited RAW and scanned film negative files.
 Though I really loved the look of the film images and the fact that the post process step was completely eliminated from my work flow, I’m just not willing to give up the instant gratification and other advantages digital photography offers me.

 Since I had film images from this shoot to use as a reference I decided to create a preset which would give me similar skin tones that were produced with the film.
-I used the SLR Lounge Lightroom Preset System.
+I used the SLR Lounge Lightroom Presets.
 I’m still using version 4 because I haven’t made the plunge into Adobe’s Creative Cloud yet…

 Here’s a step by step look at how I did it.